open-mmlab/mmyolo/docs/en/user_guides/custom_dataset.md

-# The whole process of custom dataset annotation+training+testing+deployment
+# Annotation-to-deployment workflow for custom dataset

 In our daily work and study, we often encounter some tasks that need to train custom dataset.
 There are few scenarios in which open-source datasets can be used as online models, so we need to carry out a series of operations on our custom datasets to ensure that the models can be put into production and serve users.